SimplGy/obsidian-emoji-magic/README.md

   * eg: "blue" or "angry"
 * Keyboard friendly.
   * Eg: `keyboard shortcut` -> `search phrase` -> `enter` and done.
+  * Because this plugin shows a grid of emoji, good keyboard support meant two-dimensional arrow key support as well.
 * Actual emoji.
 No images.
   * This means: no custom emoji
   * Also means: will render platform-appropriate versions.
 This can vary depending on where you're viewing the file